-My current research program represents a convergence of several key interests or themes: the use of critical social theory and qualitative research methods to examine the norms and assumptions underpinning care practices in long-term care and rehabilitation settings; a philosophy and approach to person-centred care that emphasize embodied selfhood (the importance of the body--its movements and gestures--for self-expression), individualizing care and psychosocial interventions in the clinical area of dementia; and the development, implementation and evaluation of arts-based approaches such as research-based theatre, improvisational drama, and film to bridge my social science research on person-centred care with practice in long-term care and rehabilitation settings.
+My current research program represents a convergence of several key interests or themes: the use of critical social theory and qualitative research methods to examine the norms and assumptions underpinning care practices in long-term care and rehabilitation settings; the development of a philosophy and approach to relational caring; the evaluation of arts-based approaches including music, dance, and improvisational play to enrich the lives of people living with dementia; and the development and evaluation of research-based theatre, improvisational drama, and film to bridge the principles of relational caring with practice in long-term care and rehabilitation settings.

 Sociol Health Illn.
 2017 Feb;39(2):182-198

 A prospective 2-site parallel intervention trial of a research-based film to increase exercise amongst older hemodialysis patients.

 Exploring Canadian surgeons' decisions about postoperative weight bearing for their hip fracture patients.

 J Am Geriatr Soc.
 2016 Feb;64(2):347-53

 Presence redefined: The reciprocal nature of engagement between elder-clowns and persons with dementia.

 Dementia (London).
 2015 Apr 23;